OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-Overview-LoggingIn-and-Authentication.md

 # Security in the Newsroom: Who are you?

 This lesson plan, which covers Passwords and Two Factor Authentication is a great hour long brown-bag session that was shared with us by Alan Palazzolo at the Minneapolis Star Tribune.
-For other great overview lesson plans, take a look at:

 Or, there are more great resources in [the resource roundup](https://securitytraining.opennews.org/en/latest/Chapter03-01-Resources.html).